okaberocks/covid19-ccaa/README.md

 SOURCE environment variable stores the local path of the repository https://github.com/datadista/datasets

-This repository provides frequently updated data about COVID19 in Spain.
+This repository provides daily updates of datasets in JSON-Stat format, about COVID19 in Spain.